-Background story of how Hunti ended up with me – Click here Beginnings (Animal Shelter, Background, Getting to know, Austria…)
+Click here for the Background story of how Hunti ended up with me (Animal Shelter, Background, Getting to know, Austria…) Photo: Saying goodbye to the temporary family at the shelter

 The funny things, Hunti savours: carrots, sugar beet, blueberries, bread, banana, grapefruit, egg liqueur (incl. helping himself with opening the bottle, turning it updside down…… and of course everything else that humans eat.
 I was told he had a Labrador-buddy, which explains a lot…